Multiverse (Magic: The Gathering): Dominaria

 The majority of the Magic story was set on the plane of Dominaria prior to Mirrodin, encompassing long time periods each detailed in certain card sets or books.
 Dominaria is a unique nexus between all the other planes of the Multiverse.
 Occasionally, such as in Time Spiral, the storyline returns to it.

 Storylines

-Each expansion set of MTG "tells a cohesive story across those sets. [...]
+In explaining the game and lore of Magic: The Gathering in an article in Popular Mechanics, Darren Orf explains that each expansion set of MTG "tells a cohesive story across those sets. [...]
 Each new world comes with all its own themes, strife, magic, and complications.
 While some elements carry throughout each block (Planeswalkers can cross into other realms after all) and Magic game designers often returns to past favorites, every block is mostly a new story to hook new players while keeping Magic veterans interested".